-Braided hairstyles for little girls are perfect for those who want to be able to run around and play while still channeling their inner princess.
+Braided hairstyles are perfect for those little girls who want to be able to run around and play while still channeling their inner princess.
 Although long hair on little girls can be super cute, these luscious locks can be hard to tame and keep neat, especially if your little one is the active type.

 Of course, you can keep a brush on hand and attempt to get everything under control whenever possible… But which busy mom or dad want to wrestle a reluctant child when there is so much more to do, both for you and for her?
 Hair accessories, as pretty and useful as they can be, disappear way too easily after a few moments at school or on the playground.